coreos/docs/using-coreos/index.md

 ## Container Management with docker

 The second building block, **docker** ([docs][docker-docs]), is where your applications and code run.
-Version {{ page.docker-version }} is installed on each CoreOS machine.
+It is installed on each CoreOS machine.
 You should make each of your services (web server, caching, database) into a container and connect them together by reading and writing to etcd.
 You can quickly try out a Ubuntu container in two different ways:

 Run a command in the container and then stop it: